PicsArt/cppbind/docs/02_first_steps/05_variable_definitions.rst

  * **_file_full_name**: full path of the file which is being processed
  * **_is_operator** - indicates whether the method is a c++ operator or not.
  * **_object_name** - name of the project which is being processed e.g. class name, method name etc.
- * **_file_name** - full name which is being processed.
+ * **_file_name** - files full name which is being processed.

-Now let's go through variables one by one:
+Now let's go through the variables one by one:

-    - *action* -Indicates what should be generated class, method, etc. Details here :doc:`API configuration </02_first_steps/06_api_configuration>`
+    - *action* - Indicates what should be generated class, method, etc. Details here :doc:`API configuration </02_first_steps/06_api_configuration>`
-    - *file* -Output file name
+    - *file* - Output file name
-    - *file_full_name* -Source file full path.
+    - *file_full_name* - Source file full path.
-    - *package* -Package name which with **package_prefix** is used for generating the final package({package_prefix}.{package}).
+    - *package* - Package name which with **package_prefix** is used for generating the final package({package_prefix}.{package}).
-    - *name* -Name of the class, method etc. If not specified then the original name is used.
+    - *name* - Name of the class, method etc. If not specified then the original name is used.
-    - *interface_name* -When action is gen_interface then this will be used as a name for the generated interface.
+    - *interface_name* - When action is gen_interface then this will be used as a name for the generated interface.
     - | *interface_class_name* - This variable is the name of the implementation class for the languages which do not support multiple inheritance.
       | It's used with **interface_name**.
 Let's assume we have marked Animal class with **action: gen_interface**.
       | For kotlin we would have one interface named with **interface_name** and the implementation class of  it named with **interface_class_name**.
-    - *include* -Additional includes that will be added to the generated file.
+    - *include* - Additional includes that will be added to the generated file.
     - | *code_fragment* - Code snippets which will be appended to the target code depending on what was tagged with this variable.
       | For example if enum is tagged with this variable then code fragment will be appended to the generated enum.
-    - *include_cxx* -Additional c++ includes which will be added to generated c wrappers.
+    - *include_cxx* - Additional c++ includes which will be added to generated c wrappers.
-    - *shared_ref* -This variable is to manage how the object will be hold.
+    - *shared_ref* - This variable is to manage how the object will be hold.
 If false then the generated wrapper will create a regular pointer otherwise it a shared pointer.
-    - *template* -This variable is used for template types/functions to specify all possible types for template parameters.
+    - *template* - This variable is used for template types/functions to specify all possible types for template parameters.
 More details here: :doc:`Templates </03_get_started/06_templates.rst>`.
     - | *is_operator* - This variable is to indicate whether the c++ method is operator or not.
 Altough it's default value is True for operators and False otherwise
       | there might be cases that c++ operator does not have matching operator in the target language or user might want to generate a regular method instead.
       | For such cases this variable can be used to override the default value.
 More details and use cases here :doc:`Operators </03_get_started/08_operators>.`
-    - *is_exception* -To indicate that an exception should be generated.
+    - *is_exception* - To indicate that an exception should be generated.
-    - *throws* -This variable is mandatory for all methods.
+    - *throws* - This variable is mandatory for all methods.
 It indicates what exceptions method can throw.
-    - *bases_list* -This variable is used to define extra types which target type will additionally implement.
+    - *bases_list* - This variable is used to define extra types which target type will additionally implement.
-    - *nullable_return* -Indicates whether the function can return null value or no. Details here :doc:`Nullable values </03_get_started/07_nullables>`.
+    - *nullable_return* - Indicates whether the function can return null value or no. Details here :doc:`Nullable values </03_get_started/07_nullables>`.
-    - *nullable_arg* -Arguments which can be null should be marked with this variable.
+    - *nullable_arg* - Arguments which can be null should be marked with this variable.
 Examples here :doc:`Nullable values </03_get_started/07_nullables>`.
-    - *project_dir* -Root directory of code which is going to be parsed.
+    - *project_dir* - Root directory of code which is going to be parsed.
-    - *project_link* -Project source code link.
+    - *project_link* - Project source code link.
 The default value is it's git repo link if it uses git for version control and an empty string otherwise.
     - | *comment_del_regex* - Regex to delete unwanted pure comment parts.
 By default the text between \internal and \endinternal will be ignored.
       | Or if no \endinternal is specified then the text after \internal will be ignored.
     - *comment* - Target code comment.
 By default it's pure comment without parts that match **comment_del_regex** variable.